 Nitrous oxide: This is an inhalant used in whipped cream chargers and dispensed into balloons.
 Known as whippets, abusers inhale nitrous air through the balloon.
 Nitrous oxide has anesthetic effects and may give a high from breathing the low oxygen content in the balloon.
 Sudden death has been reported from breathing air with low oxygen content.
 Other dangers include producing air bubbles in the lungs and chest and rupture of the eardrums.
 Chronic abusers may develop nerve damage.

 Hydrocarbons: Inhalants are often ingredients in household products such as paint cans and air fresheners.
 Hydrocarbons can be abused by huffing, bagging or sniffing.
 Huffing involves inhaling vapors from a cloth soaked in hydrocarbons.
 Bagging is inhaling a hydrocarbon that was sprayed into a bag.
-Finally, sniffing is direct inhalation of the hydrocarbon from its source.
+Finally, sniffing is the direct inhalation of the hydrocarbon from its source.
 Hydrocarbons commonly produce euphoria, drunkenness, sedation and low brain oxygen levels.
 They can cause brain damage and sudden death.

 Chloral hydrate: A sedative, the combination of chloral hydrate and alcohol, known as a Mickey Finn, produces rapid loss of consciousness.
 This action of placing chloral hydrate into an alcoholic beverage of someone else without their knowledge is referred to as “slipping a Mickey.”
 In addition to sedative brain effects, chloral hydrate also lowers a person’s ability to breathe, irritates the gastrointestinal tract and interrupts the normal beating of the heart.
 Mild use is similar to alcohol intoxication (drowsiness and unsteadiness).
 With increased use, chloral hydrate can cause death, usually from heart disturbances.